 - O*Net: The nation’s primary source of occupational information.
 Central to the project is the O*Net database, containing information on hundreds of standardized and occupation-specific descriptors.
 The database is continually updated by surveying a broad range of workers from each occupation.

-- Resume Tips: An informational guide to writing resumes and cover letters, preparing for interviews, dressing for success, graduate school and personal statements.
+- Resume Tips: An informational guide to writing resumes and cover letters, preparing for interviews, dressing for success, applying to graduate school, and writing personal statements.

 - IT Career Paths: IT Career Paths is your place to find your next career in the field of Information Technology.
 With the resources on this site, you can learn what kinds of technology careers are in demand, what those careers are like, and how to contact employers who are looking for individuals with your set of skills.

-- Post College Launch: This site contains vital information for people who have just graduated from college or are soon to graduate concerning next steps.
-If you have someone in your family who meets this criteria, you might want to direct them to this useful site.
+- Post-College Launch: This site contains vital information for people who have just graduated from college or are soon to graduate.
+If you have someone in your family who meets these criteria and needs guidance about next steps, you might want to direct them to this useful site.

 - Human Services: Career Development Resource

 - Take Control of Your Online Reputation: Understand why taking control of your reputation online is vital.
-Studies now show that over 90% of employers perform an online search of their candidates before setting up a face-to-face interview.
+Studies now show that over 90% of employers perform an online search on a candidate before setting up a face-to-face interview.

-- Life Guides: Library of hundreds of videos that explore different career paths, from consulting to teaching.
+- Life Guides: A library of hundreds of videos that explore different career paths, from consulting to teaching.
 The videos are all from people who have “been there, done that” and wanted to share their experiences with young people who are thinking about what to pursue.

 Interested in finding out what career path you can have when you select a major?
 Review this list of Majors and Careers and get started down the right road today.